Agile- An Introduction Virtual Webinar Live

 Location Course 1: Virtual Webinar Live

-Grasp the concepts, principles, and structure of Agile software development and become empowered to execute on your plans for incorporating Agile techniques into your organization.
-This agile software development training course will give you the techniques, skills, and tools that enable you to build Agile discipline.
+Agile success demands a strong and stable foundation.
+In this powerful two-day course, you’ll grasp the concepts, principles, and methods of Agile development and become empowered to execute on your plans for incorporating Agile practices and techniques into your organization.

 Who should attend:

 This agile software development training course is designed for anyone who is considering the use of an Agile methodology for software development, including: